spiceai/cookbook/delta-lake/README.md

 # Delta Lake Data Connector

-Spice can read data straight from a Delta Lake Table.
-This recipe will create an app that load and query a dataset directly from Delta Lake Tables.
+Spice supports reading data directly from Delta Lake tables.
+This recipe will create an app that loads and queries a dataset from a Delta Lake table in AWS S3.
 It assumes:

 - Spice is installed (see the [Getting Started](https://docs.spiceai.org/getting-started) documentation).
-- A Delta Lake Table already exists available in AWS s3.
+- A Delta Lake table is configured and available in AWS S3.
 - Basic AWS authentication is configured (with environment variable credentials `AWS_ACCESS_KEY_ID` & `AWS_SECRET_ACCESS_KEY`).

 1. Initialize a Spice app